rbachawal/project1/cortexstyle.md

           int    m0_<module>_<noun>_<verb>(...); /* function */
           bool   m0_<module>_<noun>_is_<adjective>(...); /* predicate function */

-      Static names don't have "m0_" prefix.
+      Static names don't have the "m0_" prefix.
 Function pointers within "operation" structs count as static.
 Names of constants are capitalized.

-      Functions which are not static, not globally exported, and are shared only across multiple files within a module - shall be prefixed with `m0_<module-name>__` (that is double _).
+      Functions that are not static, not globally exported, and are shared only across multiple files within a module - shall be prefixed with `m0_<module-name>__` (that is double _).
 This rule applies to invariants as well;